jakewies/jakewiesler.com/content/blog/on-react-hooks.md

 {{% h2 %}}What are hooks?{{%/ h2 %}}

-As I stated earlier, **React hooks** are a way for functional components to access certain features previously unavailable to them.
+As I stated earlier, **React hooks** are a way for function components to access certain features previously unavailable to them.
 The obvious ones being state and lifecycle.
 They are **not** to be used in class components.

 Here's another definition from the [React docs](https://reactjs.org/docs/hooks-overview.html#but-what-is-a-hook):